farohan/3d/README.md

 Then loop through the numbers, which will paste each image onto the screen.

-Seems difficult, but trust me, in the end, if everything goes as expected, you will get a smooth 3D experience.
+This may seem difficult, but trust me: In the end, if everything goes as expected, you *will* get a smooth 3D experience.